1988 Hamilton, Ontario, municipal election: Ward Six (East Mountain)

+Sources: Holt, Jim.
+"Void left by Cowell filled by Jackson", The Hamilton Spectator, November 15, 1988, Metro, B2.

 Ward Seven (Central Mountain)

 Ward Seven faced a 20% population jump between the 1983 and the 1988 election, quickly cementing its status as the city's most populated ward.
 In addition to a major flood in the summer of 1988 following a heavy storm, the growing senior population necessitated the construction of more retirement homes.

 Incumbent alderman Henry Merling was one of city hall's most controversial characters, gaining wide support among residents while earning the ire of his colleagues.
 Merling took on developers who were building new subdivisions to the south of the ward over issues residents had with their foundations and called for better sewage treatment facilities in the face of the flooding issues in the summer of 1988.
 Alternately, Merling was embroiled in controversy after he physically attacked his Ward Seven seat-mate, John Gallagher, choking him after a dispute at city hall.
 Later, he accused Ward One alderman Mary Kiss of promoting nepotism over what he viewed as unfair hiring processes.

 Gallagher was a one-term incumbent at the time of the election and faced sharp criticism from local media over a number of controversial incidents.
 Early in his term, Gallagher demanded a management review of HSR commissioner Heinz Schweinbenz and attacked administrative officer Mac Carson over allegedly understating a report that critiqued aldermen for interfering in the operations of the city's bus service.
 Following those incidents, Gallagher was accused of attempting to remove the city's director of culture, Audell Schimmel.
 During the 1988 election, Gallager fought for the Red Hill Valley Expressway and promised to help improve sewage issues in the ward.